DE JONGE VIOLISTEN (The Young Violinists)

 Gratis proefles

-Op zondag 20 augustus om 17 uur is er een introductie les voor kinderen (en natuurlijk hun ouders) die overwegen te beginnen met – naar men zegt – “de leukste vioolles” in Den Haag.
+Op dinsdag 3 september om 18.30 uur is er een introductie les voor kinderen (en natuurlijk hun ouders) die overwegen te beginnen met – naar men zegt – “de leukste vioolles” in Den Haag.
 Meldt aub kindlief aan met geboortedatum en telefoonnummer, zodat er een viool-op-maat klaar ligt.